tobyweston/blog/source/_posts/2012-07-17-object-oriented-example.md

         }
     }

-This works but violates the single responsibility principle; out `StockControlSystem` is now responsible for both updating stock levels and timing itself as it does so.
+This works but violates the single responsibility principle; our `StockControlSystem` is now responsible for both updating stock levels and timing itself as it does so.
 If we try and seperate these responsbilities, we may decide that one belongs to a `StopWatch`.

 A typical stop watch interface might look like the following.